 The admissions committee will carefully examine your academic history and determine whether you have the necessary background to excel in your chosen field of study.
 These decisions will be different based on your preferred field of study.
 For example, a student wanting to study geophysics will need undergraduate coursework in physics whereas a student wanting to study paleoecology will likely need some undergraduate coursework in the biosciences.
 If you are unsure whether your background is likely to meet the eligibility requirements, it is best to contact the professors in your chosen field of study.
 If the committee decides that you have most of the necessary coursework, but are missing a few key classes, they can recommend admission with a deficiency, and you would be allowed to take those background courses simultaneously with your graduate courses.

 New graduate students can start either in Fall (September) or Spring (January) semesters.
 Most new students start in Fall because that is when we typically have the most available openings.
 However, if you apply for one semester and we cannot fit you in that semester, we can defer your application to the next semester when there may be space.

-The January 15 and September 15 to be considered for admission the following Spring.
-These are rolling deadlines (applications will be accepted past the deadline), but applicants who meet this deadline will, if accepted, have first priority for teaching assistant support and will receive notification of their acceptance as early as late February (for Fall applicants).
+The January 15 and September 15 deadlines are rolling (applications will be accepted past the deadline), but accepted applicants who meet deadlines will have first priority for teaching and research assistant support and will receive notification of their acceptance as early as late February (for Fall applicants).
 Notification of non-acceptance is usually made by May 1 (for Fall applicants).

-The entire application should be submitted online at the Graduate School website; nothing needs to be sent directly to the department.
-You can work on the application in multiple sessions, as it will save at each step.
-The online Graduate School application can be completed at this address: http://graduateschool-apply.uwm.edu/
+- Complete your application (please read this section carefully).The entire application should be submitted online at the Graduate School application portal; nothing needs to be sent directly to the department.
+You can work on the application in multiple sessions, as it will save at each step.For the application, you will need to:

 - Provide required basic information on the online application